SkylineCommunications/dataminer-docs/user-guide/Cloud_Platform/CloudAdminApp/Viewing_info_on_system_usage.md

 # Viewing information on system usage

-In the Admin app, you can view information about the DataMiner credits used for certain DataMiner features your organization is making use of.
+In the Admin app, you can view information about the usage of certain DataMiner features in your organization and the number of DataMiner credits that correspond with this usage.
+This does not take into account any subscriptions or other benefits you may have.

 Currently, only usage data for Storage as a Service (STaaS) are displayed, i.e. the number of ingest operations per data type.
 In the future, more information will become available here.